dwave-examples/circuit-equivalence/README.md

 here, we simply check for compatibility of transistors (nMOS cannot be swapped with pMOS).

+Some further simplifications to the formulation are possible, as discussed in Ref.
+[3].
+For example, only nodes with the same degree in each graph are eligible to be matched.
+In the DQM formulation, this could be achieved by reducing the number of cases for each discrete variable so that only cases corresponding to nodes with an equal degree are included.
+This has the potential to significantly reduce the problem size, at the expense of additional bookkeeping to track the target nodes being represented by each discrete variable case.

 ## References

 [1] Johnson, DS.
 The NP-completeness column.
 ACM Transactions on Algorithms,